 - fingerprint processing fees as well as permit application fees, which may be up to $50.

-The NTA may refuse to issue a taxi driver’s permit if the applicant has past criminal convictions from any jurisdiction for either:
+The NTA may refuse to issue a taxi driver’s permit if you have past criminal convictions from any jurisdiction for either:

 - a DUI within the last 3 years, or